Does this test have other names?

 What other tests might I have along with this test?

 A urine glucose test may be done along with more sensitive and accurate blood tests.
 A urine test alone is not typically used to diagnose diabetes.
 Other tests that are used to diagnose diabetes or monitor blood glucose include blood glucose testing and an A1C blood test.
 Also, because heart health is so closely tied to diabetes, regular checks of blood pressure, cholesterol, and triglycerides are important, too.

 What do my test results mean?

 Typically, urine glucose testing involves checking the color of a test strip to see if your glucose is too high.
-A strip color result might range from light green (low levels) to dark brown (high levels).
 Depending on the results, you may have potential blood sugar problems that need more testing or management.

 How is this test done?

 A healthcare provider will usually test your urine glucose only if a blood test cannot be done.

 If you need to self-monitor urine glucose levels, your healthcare provider will likely give you test strips or tell you which ones to buy.
 Self-monitoring urine glucose levels involves holding a test strip under a stream of urine.
 Then, after a set amount of time, you check the color of the urine strip to figure out your glucose levels.

 Does this test pose any risks?